adautomendes/petstore-mcp-server/README.md

 docker compose up -d
 ```

+The Docker Compose setup will:
+- Build the MCP Server from source (Dockerfile at [docker/Dockerfile](docker/Dockerfile))
+- Use pre-built images from Docker Hub for dependent services
+- Create a network for service-to-service communication
+- Set up health checks for all services

 Services will be available at:
 - **Petstore MCP Server**: http://localhost:8082
 - **Petstore Core API**: http://localhost:3000